FAQ for students

-Can I be on campus at all when the university is in yellow level?
+When can you be on campus when the university is in level lime?

 If teaching is entirely being conducted at a distance, why do we have to go to campus for exams which means we must then have contact with many people with whom we usually do not?

-We understand that it can be uncomfortable to have contact with people with whom you usually do not, but we have made major adaptations before, during, and after written examinations conducted on campus.
-You can read more about this under the heading "Distance education and examinations" here.
+We understand that it can be uncomfortable to have contact with people with whom you usually do not, but we have made major changes before, during, and after written examinations conducted on campus.
+You can read more about it under the heading "Teaching and examinations" here.

 How can you guarantee safety when it comes to written examinations?